wangqiang9/SketchKnitter/README.md

 save_interval,        # saving models interval.
-noise_schedule,       # the method of adding noise is linear by default. num_res_blocks,       # numbers of resnet blocks in Unet backbone. diffusion_steps，     # diffusion steps in the forward process. schedule_sampler,     # the schedule of sampler. fp16_scale_growth,    # the mixed precision scale growth. use_scale_shift_norm, # whether to use scale shift norm.
+noise_schedule,       # the method of adding noise is linear by default. num_res_blocks,       # numbers of resnet blocks in Unet backbone. diffusion_steps,      # diffusion steps in the forward process. schedule_sampler,     # the schedule of sampler. fp16_scale_growth,    # the mixed precision scale growth. use_scale_shift_norm, # whether to use scale shift norm.